PepsiCo: Acquisitions and divestments

+On October 1, 2024, PepsiCo announced that it would acquire Siete Foods for $1.2 billion.
+The acquisition was completed on January 17, 2025.

+In March 2025, PepsiCo announced it is buying prebiotic soda brand Poppi for more than $1.6 billion.

 Business divisions

-The structure of PepsiCo's global operations has shifted multiple times in its history as a result of international expansion, and as of December 2021 it is separated into seven main divisions: PepsiCo Beverages North America (PBNA), Frito-Lay North America (FLNA), Quaker Foods North America (QFNA), Latin America, Europe, Africa, Middle East, South Asia (AMESA) and Asia Pacific, Australia/New Zealand, China (APAC).
+The structure of PepsiCo's global operations has shifted multiple times in its history as a result of international expansion, and as of December 2021 it is separated into seven main divisions: PepsiCo Beverages North America (PBNA); Frito-Lay North America (FLNA); Quaker Foods North America (QFNA); Latin America; Europe; Africa, Middle East and South Asia (AMESA); and Asia–Pacific, Australia, New Zealand and China (APAC).
 As of 2015, 73 percent of the company's net revenues came from North and South America; 17 percent from Europe and Sub-Saharan Africa; and 10 percent from Asia, the Middle East, and Africa.
 PepsiCo and its combined subsidiaries employed approximately 263,000 people worldwide as of December 2015.

 PepsiCo Beverages North America

 This division contributed 35 percent of PepsiCo's net revenue as of 2015, and involves the manufacture (and in some cases licensing), marketing and sales of both carbonated and non-carbonated beverages in North America.
-The main brands distributed under this division include Pepsi, Mountain Dew, Gatorade, 7 Up (outside the U.S.), Tropicana Pure Premium orange juice, Sierra Mist, SoBe Lifewater, Tropicana juice drinks, AMP Energy, Naked Juice, and Izze.
+The main brands distributed under this division include Pepsi, Mountain Dew, Gatorade, 7 Up (outside the U.S.), Tropicana Pure Premium orange juice, Starry, SoBe Lifewater, Tropicana juice drinks, AMP Energy, Naked Juice, and Izze.
 Aquafina, the company's bottled water brand, is also marketed and licensed through North America Beverages.
 In 2015, PepsiCo also introduced Stubborn Soda, a line of carbonated beverages without high fructose corn syrup.

 PepsiCo also has formed partnerships with several beverage brands it does not own, in order to distribute or market them with its own brands.
-As of 2010, its partnerships include: Starbucks (Frappuccino, DoubleShot, and Iced Coffee), Unilever's Lipton brand (Lipton Brisk and Lipton Iced Tea), and Dole (licensed juices and drinks).
+As of 2010, its partnerships include: Starbucks (Frappuccino, DoubleShot, and Iced Coffee), Unilever's Lipton licensed brands (Lipton Brisk and Lipton Iced Tea), and Dole (licensed juices and drinks).